Mike4947/PlayerCustomDisplay/README.md

 ## ⚙️ Installation

 1. Download the latest release from the [Releases page](https://github.com/Mike4947/PlayerCustomDisplay/releases).
-2. Place the `PlayerCustomDisplay.jar` file into your server's `plugins` folder.
+2. Place the `PlayerCustomDisplay v.X.X.X.jar` file into your server's `plugins` folder.
 3. Restart your server.

 ## ⌨️ Commands & Permissions